Mary Sturge Gretton: Life

 In 1910 she was living with Richard Henry Gretton when was the London editor of the Manchester Guardian and her estranged husband started divorce proceedings.
 The divorce was final in 1911 and in 1912 she married Gretton.
 In 1912 she abandoned the name of May and adopted the name of Mary.
 In 1914 she published A Corner of the Cotswolds: through the Nineteenth Century.

 In 1921 she was an early woman Justice of the Peace.
 She took a strong interest in the probation service and in the Prisoners Aid Society.
 The Society of Oxford Home Students was allowed to give women degrees and Gretton joined in 1924.
 She spent some time studying further Oxfordshire history but then undertook a study of George Meredith.
 Her The Writings and Life of George Meredith was not too academic, but she gained a degree in 1926.

-Gretton died in York in 1970.
+Gretton died in at The Retreat in York in 1961.